htsan007/5611-Final-Project/README.md

 ***Peer Feedback***
 ---

-I received feedback on my smoke simulation saying that it might benefit from adding user interaction, obstacles, or a more compled environment/background.
+I received feedback on my smoke simulation saying that it might benefit from adding user interaction, obstacles, or a more complex environment/background.
 My smoke simulation itself was pretty well accepted by my peers for its realistic visuals.
 I was origianlly planning on adding some sort of scene, as depicted in my original project sketch, and I was able to make it look somewhat like a campfire in the end.
-I also added some basic interaction such as starting and stopping the fire simulation, as well as gusts of wind that can be triggered by the user.
+I also added some basic interaction such as starting and stopping the smoke & fire simulation, as well as gusts of wind that can be triggered by the user.
 I didn't get to adding obstacles beyond the boundaries of the scene.

 ***Possible Extensions and Limitations***
 ---